cuiyaxuan/ACSpot/README.md

 ################################

 You can download the file, unzip "3000matrix.csv.zip," and run "run3.py" to obtain the spatial transcriptome clustering result.
+You can also obtain the reconstruction matrix.

 the raw dataset: https://github.com/LieberInstitute/HumanPilot